fanhouin/MrGateMusic-page/README.md

 2. Create and Obtain the API key

 ### Update schedule (Two methods)
-- Use crontab to run dailyUpdate.sh on a daily basis. (curr use)
+- Use crontab to run dailyUpdate.sh on a daily basis. (deprecatecurr use)
-- AWS Lamdba(plan to use)
+- AWS (currently in use)
+  - Lambda Function: lambdaUpdate.py
+  - EventBridge: Execute the lambda function once a day